 Eligibility for services varies depending upon the specific immigration assistance request.
 For questions, contact our offices using the contact information provided.

 Clients are responsible for payment as applicable for any filing fees required by the United States Citizenship & Immigration Service (USCIS), as well as for other costs associated with USCIS application or petition filings such as photos, translations, and mailing costs.
-Additionally, CFC’s assistance in completion of immigration applications may incur a service fee which is payable to CFC.
+Additionally, assistance from our staff professionals in completion of immigration applications may incur a service fee which is payable to Catholic Charities Family and Community Services.

 The United States Department of Justice (DOJ) is the highest administrative body for interpreting and applying immigration laws.
 Our Immigration team includes Accredited Representatives authorized by the DOJ to provide counsel, intervention and official representation on immigration matters adjudicated by the United States Citizenship and Immigration Service (USCIS).